Ambien Use Signs And Symptoms

 Ambien, a brand name of the drug zolpidem tartrate, is prescribed to patients who suffer from insomnia.
-I used to be one of those patients, and for two and a half years I found myself unable to sleep without it.
-The signs were visible to myself and my family and, later, also to my team at work.
+Many patients cannot sleep without it.
+The signs were visible not only for the users but their families.

 Ambien Use Signs and the Potential for Ambien Abuse